yoctoalex/f5-isc-lab/README.rst

 3. Baseline Test of Latency Against the App Server (using direct IP)
 ************************************************************************

-The next couple of tests will compare latency without and with Essential App Protect + CloudFront.
+`a)` The next couple of tests will compare latency without and with Essential App Protect + CloudFront.
 In your browser window ( Chrome recommended), open "Developer Tools" by going to "View" => "Developer" => "Developer Tools".
 Select "Network" tab.
 In alternative browsers find the equivalent of the Network tab.
 Make sure "Preserve Log" is unchecked and "Disable Cache" is checked as in the image below.

 .. figure:: _figures/dev-tools-network.png